mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

-   from mspasspy import Seismogram d=Seismogram(100)  # Create an empty Seismogram with storage for 100 time steps initialized to all zeros d.u(0,50)=1.0      # Create a delta function at time t0+dt*50 in component 0
+   from mspasspy import Seismogram d=Seismogram(100)  # Create an empty Seismogram with storage for 100 time steps initialized to all zeros d.data(0,50)=1.0      # Create a delta function at time t0+dt*50 in component 0

 | Note as with scalar data we use the C (and python) convention for indexing starting at 0.
-  In the C++ API the matrix u is defined with a lightweight implementation of a matrix as the data object.
+  In the C++ API the matrix is defined with a lightweight implementation of a matrix as the data object.
 That detail is largely irrelevant to python programmers as the matrix is made to act like a numpy matrix by the wrappers.
-Hence, python programmers familiar with numpy can manipulate the data in the u matrix with all the tools of numpy noting that the data are in what numpy calls FORTRAN order.
+Hence, python programmers familiar with numpy can manipulate the *data* matrix with all the tools of numpy noting that the data are in what numpy calls FORTRAN order.
 | The Seismogram object has a minimal set of methods that the authors
   consider core concepts defining a three component seismogram.
 We